mcernohorsky/nix-config/DEPLOYMENT.md

 The deployment consists of:
 - A native NixOS container running your repertoire-builder PocketBase application
-- Container configuration defined in the repertoire-builder project itself
+- Tailscale for secure, private access (SSH is restricted to Tailscale only)
-- Deploy-rs for automated deployments
+- Deploy-rs for automated deployments via Tailscale MagicDNS
 - Proper networking and firewall configuration
 - Persistent data storage